tdewin/best-practices-guide/resource_planning/vpower_nfs_and_virtual_lab.md

 1.  **VMware Tools heartbeat** is used for verifying that the VM OS is successfully started.

-2.  **PING** tests are initiated based on the masquerated network configuration.
+2.  **PING** tests are initiated according to the masqueraded network configuration.
 The ping is sent from the Veeam backup server using the static routes added during the job execution.
-Since the masquerade network is not part of the Veeam backup server's own subnet, the packet is sent to the gateway matching the Virtual Lab network.
-As the static route to the masquerade network was added after the boot of the
+Since the masquerade network is not part of the Veeam backup server's own subnet, the packet is sent to the gateway matching the Virtual Lab network (usually the virtual lab appliance).
-Virtual Lab appliance, this appliance will act as the  gateway between the Veeam backup server and the isolated virtual machines.

 3.  **Application-specific testing** uses scripts and is enabled based on the roles assigned to a VM in the application group configuration.
 The built-in roles will check corresponding TCP ports for a given service, while additional testing is available for SQL Server (see next section).
 TCP requests are sent from the Veeam backup server, and the routing to the virtual machine is handled by the Virtual Lab